chahal7088/Training/OSI.md

 2. The Presentation Layer

    - The presentation layer is primarily responsible for translating data from network data to the formats expected by an application.
-   - For example, data encodings and encryption are managed at Layer
+   - For example, data encodings and encryption are managed at Layer.

 3. The Session Layer

    - The session layer manages sessions between nodes and acts on the “data” PDU.
 Session management includes setup, authentication, termination, and reconnections.
    - This layer allows users on different machines to establish active communications sessions between them.
-It is responsible for establishing, maintaining, synchronizing,
+It is responsible for establishing, maintaining, synchronizing.
-   - terminating sessions between end-user applications.
-In Session Layer, streams of data are received and further marked, which is then resynchronized properly, so that
+   - Terminating sessions between end-user applications.
+In Session Layer, streams of data are received and further marked, which is then resynchronized properly.
-   - the ends of the messages are not cut initially and further data loss is avoided.
-This layer basically establishes a connection between the session entities.

 4. The Transport Layer

    - The transport layer is the first of four “host” layers with the rest referred to as “media” layers.
 The transport layer PDU is the “segment” or “datagram”.